acenet-arc/cloud_from_a_to_z/_episodes/12a-day2-install-mysql.md

 ~~~
 {: .bash}

 Then you will be prompted disable remote MySQL 'root' account logins.
 This is also a good idea.
+It is always a good practice to disable the ability for administrator accounts to log in from remote locations.
 Press `y` to continue.

 ~~~
 Normally, root should only be allowed to connect from